PySimpleGUI/PySimpleGUI/docs/readme.md

 The overseas users that post on Twitter overnight are the spark that starts the day's work on PySimpleGUI.
 They've been a source of positive energy that gets the development engine started and ready to run every day.
 As a token of appreciation, this readme file has been translated into [Japanese](https://github.com/PySimpleGUI/PySimpleGUI/blob/master/readme.ja.md).

 PySimpleGUI users have been the best user community an Open Source developer could hope for.
-I've never seen expressions of gratitude and joy like PySimpleGUI show on a daily basis.
+I've never seen expressions of gratitude and joy like PySimpleGUI users show on a daily basis.

 © Copyright 2021, 2022 PySimpleGUI